apaeffgen/PanConvert/readme.md

 ## Known Problems

 Not working is python2, QT4 and pyqt4.
 There can be some issues with older or newer versions of QT5 and pyqt5.
-QT5.3.0 is initially used.
-PyQT5.5 and above do not work.
+QT5.11.0 is used for the actual source code.

 ## Extended installation instructions